What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Methodology

 We next examine how these reparative actions are distributed in the AIAAIC incident database.
 To address this, we applied the taxonomy developed in the previous stage to all 1060 incidents.
 Given the scale of the dataset, manual coding was impractical.
 Recent research has demonstrated the potential of large language models (LLMs) to support deductive qualitative coding at scale~\cite{xiao2023supporting, mun2024particip}.
 We used GPT-4 Turbo, accessed via the OpenAI API\footnote{https://platform.openai.com}, to assist with this multi-label classification task, in which the model identified the presence or absence of each predefined reparative action and stakeholder category within incident descriptions.

 We scraped each incident’s summary and linked articles to form a text corpus, then applied a two-step prompting pipeline.
 First, the model extracted stakeholder-action pairs, mirroring the structure of our manual coding.
 Second, it assessed whether each action category was present, classified responsible stakeholders, and provided supporting evidence.
-An example prompt is included in Appendix~C. To validate this approach, we compared model outputs to human annotations for a random sample of 200 incidents (20 per action category).
+During prompt development, we conducted multiple rounds of qualitative error analysis to identify common failure patterns and refine the prompt.
+An example of the final prompt is included in Appendix~C. To validate this approach, we compared model outputs to human annotations for a random sample of 200 incidents (20 per action category).
 Three coders labeled action and stakeholder categories, achieving 93\% inter-coder reliability for actions and 90\% for stakeholders.
 Using these annotations as ground truth, the LLM achieved 87\% accuracy on actions and 79\% on stakeholders, indicating substantial agreement.
 Based on this validation, we applied the LLM to code the remaining incidents.
 Summary statistics and prompt details are provided in Appendix~D.